hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ```

 ## Perusing My Inventory Directory Example and a Bit About `ansible-config list` and `INVENTORY_IGNORE_EXTS`

+- `inventory_dir` is the pathname of the directory holding Ansible's inventory host file,
+- `inventory_file` is the pathname and the filename pointing to the Ansible's inventory host file.

 ## VMs Are Operational with No Git Configuration